 The availability of modern and developed services for people suffering from neurodevelopmental disorders is a must as it is important for the wellbeing of the patients and their families.
 In a society in which we live in, which still considers mental disorders as taboos and professionals who lack proper knowledge and expertise, has lots of improvement ahead of them.

-Narayan Seva Sansthan takes care of people with various kinds of disabilities, from mental disorders to physically challenged.
+Narayan Seva Sansthan is the most trusted NGO, taking care of people with various kinds of disabilities, from mental disorders to physically challenged.
 Whoever comes in search of help, is never turned away.
 They provide everyone with proper treatment and an opportunity to have a better life.
 NSS has started schools for the poor and underprivileged kids, it is stepping forward for the various autism school in India.

 Narayan Seva Sansthan Seva Dham Seva Nagar, Hiran Magri, Sector -4, Udaipur (Rajasthan) - 313001 INDIA

 We have updated our donation process.
 For our existing donors need not fill any registration form please get your login details by clicking the follwing link: